-A high level of social capital is linked to safety through improved community capacity for action, whether addressing engaging disorder in community or development, which in turn can lead to a greater sense of safety (Bogar & Beyer, 2016; Matsukawa & Tatsuki, 2018; Price-Spratlen & Santoro, 2011; Sabol et al., 2004).
+A high level of social capital is linked to safety through improved community capacity for action, whether addressing disorder engaging in community development, which in turn can lead to a greater sense of safety (Bogar & Beyer, 2016; Matsukawa & Tatsuki, 2018; Price-Spratlen & Santoro, 2011; Sabol et al., 2004).
 Others have suggested social capital, mediated by the degree to which a community is actively and effectively working together, creates an informal social control that discourages crime (Binik et al., 2019).
-Greater social capital has been shown to improve wellbeing markers, such as community livability for youth and (Matsukawa & Tatsuki. elders 2018: Mullenbach et al., 2022).
+Greater social capital has been shown to improve wellbeing markers, such as community livability for youth and (Matsukawa & elders Tatsuki.
+2018: Mullenbach et al., 2022).
 Increased social capital has also been shown to reduce both fear of crime and the amount of actual crime (Binik et al., 2019; Matsukawa & Tatsuki, 2018).